What Are Liposomes? A Complete Guide for Nutraceutical and Pharma Brands

 - Targeted delivery to specific tissues or organs

 Pharma companies increasingly use Hydrogenated Phosphatidylcholine (HSPC) for stable liposomal drug delivery systems — an area where Amitex Agro Products Pvt.
-Ltd. provides specialized expertise
+Ltd. provides specialized expertise.

 Liposomes in Nutraceuticals & Dietary Supplements